ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 More details can be found in the release notes available in the 3W Project repository [[10]](#10).

+C.J.M: Suggestion: Some hints could be given to the user in order help the user in the ways:1) How to take advantage of data added to 3W compared to previous version and 2) cautions about the use of new variables since many of them are not available

 ### Code Availability ⁉️

 > 💡 For all publications, a statement must be included under the subheading "Code Availability" indicating whether and how and custom code can be accessed, including any restrictions to access.
 This section can also include information on the versions of any software used, if relevant, and any specific variables or parameters used to generate, test, or process the current dataset if these are not included in the Methods.
 Please see our policy on code availability for more information.
 The code availability statement should be placed at the end of the manuscript, immediately before the references.
 If no custom code has been used then the statement is still required in order to state this.